aaravjain-me/quizwiz-ui/README.md

 npm start

 5. **Access the App:**
-Open your web browser and navigate to `http://localhost:3000` to access the React Quiz App.
+Open your web browser and navigate to `http://localhost:3000` to access the quizwiz App.

 ## Usage